WuphonsReach/rimworld-notes/plays/BaidaTribe2025/Baida-5521.md

 A shuttle crashes and there's a nereid survivor, Bailey.
 She's 42 years old, neurotic, but burning passions for melee and intellectual.
 Plus normal passions for shooting, social and animals.
 She's psychically dull due to her genes.

+Toxic fallout starts on the 8th, just to make things fun.

+We have 10000 smoked meat and 10000 smoked vegetables laid aside.
+That's 1000 nutrition or 500 person-days of food.
+We also have 2000 pemmican and 2000 hardtack.
+That's another 100 person-days of food.
+Another 4000 peppers in the cellars plus 750 garden fish for 118 person-days of food.
+That puts up us up around 750 person-days and our colony is 19 people.

+That's... only 39 days of food.
+But we have about 30 days of simple/fine meals prepared.
+And if I switch to just simple meals, that gets us out to about 60-75 days.

+I suspect we'll be down to making simple meals out of nutrifungus if this long night event goes past a year.

+Green adds the fisherman trait after suffering from an infection.
+One of the raiders got lucky with a pistol and put her down.

+Purple and Red have been handing out psychic healing left and right after the last raid.

+Being stuck indoors (or at least under a roof) during the toxic fallout means we'll be sprucing up the place while stuck indoors.
+Like laying totemic tile in the workshop and future recreation/dining room.

+Crica nears age 13.
+We're saving up anima tree grass to turn her into a technomancer.

+## Sep-5526

+New lovers: Aloro and Kantapol.

+We have to skip the Spiritist Fair unless the toxic fallout ends before the 9th.
+Oh good, it ended in the late afternoon on the 1st.

+Spiritist Fair: Last year was terrible, the year before (5524) was unforgettable.
+This year we had a fun one.

+Aloro has a heart attack on the 1st after the fair.

+Crica becomes an adult on the 3rd.
+Or at least a teenager.
+He picks up burning passions for art and shooting and a minor passion for medical.
+He picks up the mighty trait.

+Tranca becomes a child.

+Banbar and Ishida become lovers.

+Rego enters labor on the 10th.
+A healthy baby girl named Dove.

+We're down to simple meals starting on the 11th.

+Kantapol proposed to Aloro on the 12th, but she rejected him and now they have broken up.

+Happy happy, joy joy, the long night ends on the 13th.
+It only lasted about 2.5 seasons instead of multiple years.
+It's too late in the year to start planting in anything except the greenhouses.

+Plantable trees:

+- Birch: 20 days, 27 wood, 180 day lifespan
+- Pine: 20 days, 27 wood, 180 day lifespan
+- Poplar: 15 days, 27 wood, 135 day lifespan

+## Dec-5526

+Barga reaches age 7.
+She picks up the tranquil trait.
+Her starting passions are social, intellectual and cooking.

+Ishida proposes marriage to Banbar, who accepts.

+We unlock industrial technologies on the 12th.
+About five years have passed for the colony.

+Vasi reaches age 7.
+She picks up passions for mining, shooting, plants and cooking.
+Her trait choices were all bad, so I picked no trait.

+Old Advent: Terrible...

+# 5527

+## Apr-5527

+Aoga reaches abe 10.
+He picks up burning passions for cooking and medical and a passing interest in plants and melee.
+He also picks up the very diligent student trait.

+Ishida and Banbar have their marriage ceremony on the 8th during the first spring thaw.

+Captured Frog (F, 17, baseliner) from the Laxe Union raid.
+She's a metabolic freak, large, groundbraker with burning passion for construction.
+She also has the natural focus.

+## Jul-5527

+Torrential rain on the 9th.

+A lot of the colony has the -25 social thought towards Frog of "NAME was previously our enemy, I don't trust her" relationship debuff.
+According to an old [Vanilla Social Interactions Expanded developer blog](https://www.patreon.com/posts/devblog-115-47536052) this could last a year or up to 25 years.

+The risk is that Frog will become ostracized and leave the colony.

+Dove becomes a child.

+Richelieu (M, 44, baseliner) from our enemy Sword Army crashes nearby.
+Paralytic abasia for 30 days.
+Has the fisherman and improver traits.
+Incapable of violence.
+Passions for animals, crafting and intellectual.

+We unlock electricity this season.

+## Sep-5527

+Spiritist Fair: Terrible.
+(We're not having much luck.)

+Barga reachese age 10.
+She picks up burning passions for social and intellectual.
+Plus a passion for plants.
+Incapable of violence, she'll be an empath.

+First mechanoid cluster.
+Two small turrets and a medium turret.
+Three mobile mechs (one of each basic type).
+No proximity sensor or countdown timer.
+Vortex does not block turrets, so we need to start taking a smoke launcher along.

+Tranca reaches age 7.
+He picks up the direct hitter trait for a buff to shooting and melee.
+Plus passions for melee, cooking and social.

+With only 3000 wood on hand going into winter (plus 2000 charcoal), this is going to be a cold and dark winter as we can't afford to keep torches / braziers going.

+Vasi reaches age 10.
+Burning passions for cooking, shooting and mining.
+With a minor passion for animals.
+She picks up the tough trait.

+## Dec-5527

+Only 1900 wood remaining.

+Aoga reaches age 13.
+Picks up burning passions for plants and crafting and an interest in artistic and shooting.
+He picks up the allegiant trait.
+I have him marked to become another protector psycaster (healer).

+Picked up a breeding pair of yaks from the Gabooga shaman merchant caravan.
+Now we can start making milk and cheese.

+Old Advent: Unforgettable

+# 5528

+## Apr-5528

+Rego is pregnant.
+Time for child #6.

+Down to just 600 wood, but 2000 charcoal and 1600 coal.
+I'm not sure that any of the trees will mature this year.
+And we're having another blizzard on the 8th.
+I have one grove of poplar, one of birch and one of pine.
+That means it will be 5529 until our first tree crop comes in (about a year from now).

+At the moment, every single birth in the colony is [related back to Orange and Gale](Baida-FamilyTrees.md).

+## Jul-5528

+Gale cheats on Orange with Rich (Richelieu)!

+Windmills are hooked up to the batteries on the 3rd.
+Just four of them feeding four batteries to start with.

+Barga and Vasi are almost 13.

+Tranca reaches age 10 and he picks up the adherent trait.
+A burning passion for melee and regular passions for plants and mining.

+Barga reaches age 13.
+She picks up the authoritarian trait.
+Burning passions for cooking and plants and a minor interest in medical.

+Doubling the size of the barracks into the adjoining storage area.
+This makes the barracks 9x19 instead of 9x9.

+Rego enters labor on the 9th.
+She gives birth to a healthy baby boy named Marle.

+Dove reaches age 7.
+She picks up the lovesick trait along with interests in shooting, animals and cooking.